erikedin/Nona.jl/ISSUES.md

 ======

 - Documentation
-- Usage documentation
 - Replace "ny Hamming" with a switch command
 - Split NonaREPL.feature into smaller parts, because it's getting big
-- Creating a new Hamming game leads to `implement gameaction!`
-- ÅÄÖ does not work with the command parser

 # Fixed
 - FileDictionary should take an AbstractString